ChongzhouFang/ChongzhouFang.github.io/_pages/about.md

 </div>

 ## News
+- Aug.
+2025: Our paper about continuous authentication based on PPG was accepted by NDSS 2026.
 - Mar.
 2025: I will serve on the TPC for NDSS'26.
 - Mar.
 2025: I will join Rochester Institute of Technology as an Assistant Professor this fall.
 - Nov.
 2024: [Our FPGA attack paper](https://dl.acm.org/doi/10.1145/3576915.3616606) was selected as the Runner-Up for the Technical Impact Award during the CSAW '24 Applied Research Competition.